digital-asset/daml/docs/source/tools/ledger-api-test-tool/index.rst

 Accomodating different ledger clock intervals
 ========================================

-Use the command line option ``--ledger-clock-granularity`` to change the maximum interval at which the ledger's clock will increment.
+Use the command line option ``--ledger-clock-granularity`` to indicate the maximum interval at which the ledger's clock will increment.

 - If running on a ledger where ledger time increments in a time period greater than 10s,